Have a way with words?

 - Submission form/page: https://fineartamerica.com/registrationartiststep1.php?newregistration=true

-When the company was under JQ Greetings name, they used to accept submissions and pay writers directly, but after merging with Fine Art America, things have changed.
+When the company was under the JQ Greetings name, they used to accept submissions and pay writers directly.
+However, after merging with Fine Art America, things have changed.

-since the change, things have changed.
-Fine Art America is basically a fine art platform where you can create and sell your own customized artwork including greeting cards.
+Since the change, Fine Art America is basically a fine art platform where you can create and sell your own customized artwork, including greeting cards.

 13. P.S.
 Greetings